kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 1. add the .docx files for the new blogs to 'input/blogs' (only .docx is supported - multiple blogs can be uploaded at once)
 1. Blog post files should be named as follows: firstname_surname.blogtitle (e.g. 'mathew_barber.visualisations blog.docx').
 The author code before the '.' will correspond to the author id in authors.yml (see the guide to the _data folder [above](#_data)).
 If there are multiple blogs by the same author, add a number to the surname (e.g. 'mathew_barber1.second visualisations blog.docx')
 1. copy the sample 'header_plain' file from the 'resources' folder into the 'input/headers' folder.
 Copy as many header_plain files into this folder as you have blog posts.
-1. Give each header file a name that matches its corresponding blog post (e.g. the header file for 'mathew_barber.visualisations blog.docx' would be 'mathew_barber')
+1. Give each header file a name that matches its corresponding blog post, using the extension .yml (e.g. the header file for 'mathew_barber.visualisations blog.docx' would be 'mathew_barber.yml')
+1. Open the header files in a text editor (e.g. EditPad Pro)
 1. Fill out the following fields in each header file, for each blog post: 'title', 'author', 'tags'.
 The 'image' field will be populated automatically by the script using the first image in the blog.
 This is the image that appears as the thumb on the homepage.
 If the blog has no images, you might want to specify a thumbnail image here.
 The 'author' field should correspond to the author id in 'authors.yml' (see the guide to the _data folder [above](#_data))

    Example of filled-out header file: